MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/3-handle-similarities-between-environments-using-pipeline-templates.md

 Each pipeline template parameter has three properties:

 - The *name* of the parameter, which you use to refer to the parameter in your template files.
 - The *type* of the parameter.
 Parameters support several different types of data, including *string*, *number*, and *boolean*.
-You can also define more complex templates that accept structured objects and pipeline definitions like steps, jobs, and stages.
+You can also define more complex templates that accept structured objects, and even pipeline definitions like steps, jobs, and stages.
 - The *default value* of the parameter.
 If you specify a default value, you effectively make the parameter optional.

 In your pipeline template, you use a special syntax to refer to the value of the parameter.
 Use the `${{parameters.YOUR_PARAMETER_NAME}}` macro, like in this example: